- Identify pictures of fall and spring

 Step 3: Have the students go to their seats and cut out pictures from the magazines that correlate with fall.
-(Have the students put the pictures on a paper plate in the middle of the table.
+Have the students place their fall pictures on a paper plate set in the middle of the table.
 They will need enough pictures to fill the four pieces of construction paper that spell out "fall."

 Step 5: Display the collage in the middle of a bulletin board.

-Step 2: Use the Venn diagram to compare and contrast what is similar about fall and spring and what is different about fall and spring.
+Step 2: Use the Venn diagram on the chart paper to compare and contrast fall and spring.

-Step 3: Have the students go to their seats and only cut out pictures from the magazines that correlate with spring.
+Step 3: Have the students go to their seats and cut out pictures from the magazines that correlate with spring.
 Then repeat the rest of the steps from Day 1, this time with spring and the "spring" letters.

 Oh, the leaves turn red and yellow in the fall.